Jeff: (Narrating)

 .

-away, muttering to himself.
-Amanda shrugs and takes off running down
+(Kris walks away, muttering to himself.
+Amanda shrugs and takes off running down the beach)

 .